avajs/ava/readme.md

 ## FAQ

-### Why not `mocha`, `tape`, `tap`?

-Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use).
-It's not very opinionated and executes tests serially without process isolation, making it slow.

-Tape and tap are pretty good.
-AVA is highly inspired by their syntax.
-They too execute tests serially.
-Their default [TAP](https://testanything.org) output isn't very user-friendly though so you always end up using an external tap reporter.

-In contrast AVA is highly opinionated and runs tests concurrently, with a separate process for each test file.
-Its default reporter is easy on the eyes and yet AVA still supports TAP output through a CLI flag.

 ### How is the name written and pronounced?

 AVA, not Ava or ava.
 Pronounced [`/ˈeɪvə/`](media/pronunciation.m4a?raw=true): Ay (f**a**ce, m**a**de) V (**v**ie, ha**v**e) A (comm**a**, **a**go)